 The Compost Pile is the most familiar.
-Materials are initially layered and then mixed, with about 4 parts brown to one part green.
-Some compost gardeners make a hill 3 to 6 feet tall and never turn over the materials or water it.
-Serious compost gardeners will turn the material with a shovel or garden fork and keep the pile moist.
+Materials are initially layered and then mixed, with about 4 parts brown

 Their goal is to hasten the decomposition process that "cooks" the ingredients as a by-product when microbes heat up as they break down.